nationalarchives/design-system/src/content/required-content/index.md

 Your service must have an accessibility statement.
 This is covered under [regulation 8](https://www.legislation.gov.uk/uksi/2018/952/regulation/8/made) in the [Public Sector Bodies Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/952/contents/made) which applies to all public sector websites.

-If your service sits under the main National Archives domain (**nationalarchives.gov.uk**) then it should use the [main accessibility statement](https://www.nationalarchives.gov.uk/help/web-accessibility/).
+If your service sits under the main National Archives domain (**nationalarchives.gov.uk**) then it should use the [main accessibility statement](https://www.nationalarchives.gov.uk/accessibility-statement/).

 For services that don’t sit under the root domain (including subdomains), or use different domains entirely, the service must have its own accessibility statement.
 An example is [this design system’s accessibility statement](../../accessibility/).

+{{ tnaWarning({
+  headingLevel: 3,
+  body: "Internal services and third party services are not exempt from receiving a proper accessibility audit and having to publish an accessibility statement."
+}) }}

 ### Writing an accessibility statement